cosmos/relayer/docs/commands.md

 ### Options

 ```
-  -f, --force       option to force non-standard behavior such as initialization of lite client from configured chain or generation of new path
+  -f, --force       option to force non-standard behavior such as initialization of light client from configured chain or generation of new path
   -o, --unordered   create an unordered channel
 ```